 Are you a baby boomer thinking about going back to college?
 Don’t let age stop you.
 It’s never too late to go back to school or try out a new career.
-Go back to school in style, stop by the backpackingmall for a bag that’s prepared for anything.

 “It’s not about a number, it’s about a mindset,” Jones says.
 “If it’s something you want to do and have the energy to do and you’re passionate about it.
 We’ve had students in their 60s and 70s, and I think we’ve even had a few older than that, taking classes and enrolled in degree programs.
 There’s no age limit, there’s no limit to what you can do if you want to be doing it.”

 “What I say often to my returning adults is ‘you’re never too old to decide what you want to be when you grow up.’”
 Jones adds.